Cornhill-on-Tweed: Religion

 In the centre of the town lies St Helen's Church, part of the parish of Cornhill-on-Tweed.
 Its sister churches are in Carham and Branxton.

 There has been a church on the site since Saxon times.
 The present church was built in 1840 by Ignatius Bonomi, incorporating masonry from the previous church building, which dated from 1751.
 The coat of arms of the Collingwood family is carved into the church parapet.
 Local legend has it that in 1840, when the Church was enlarged, an 8 ft man was found buried under the nave.

 Transport

 Cornhill-on-Tweed lies at a junction of the A697 and A698 roads - the latter linking to Berwick-upon-Tweed, the nearest significant town, some 13 mi away.

 Education

 The Cornhill School was built in 1837 and closed in 2012.
-Pupils from the village now attended schools nearby.
+Pupils from the village now attend schools nearby.